 All alarmed residential and commercial premises are required to have an alarm system permit.
 Alarm permits provide the Police Department with names and phone numbers of persons who are responsible for a premise and can be reached in the event of an emergency.

-Audible external alarm systems must reset within 30 minutes and stop sounding
+Audible external alarm systems must reset within 30 minutes and stop sounding.

-Alarms must have a battery backup power supply to assure continued operation should a power outage occur and prevent false alarms
+Alarms must have a battery backup power supply to assure continued operation should a power outage occur and prevent false alarms.

-All alarm permit fees are final and non-refundable
+All alarm fees are final and non-refundable.